steedos/steedos-docs/docs/developer/service/overview.md

 ---
 sidebar_position: 5
-title: Service Architecture
 ---

-# Service Architecture Overview
+# What is Steedos Service?

 The Steedos Platform is based on the Moleculer microservices architecture.
 Moleculer is a fast, modern and powerful microservices framework for Node.js.
 It helps you to build efficient, reliable & scalable services.